Fiji – FAQs

 4. Is it possible to take a dive course whilst on board Fiji Siren?

 Yes.
 Our cruise director is a PADI dive instructor and can offer Advanced Open Water and diver speciality courses, including night diving, navigation and of course Nitrox.
 As we offer the use of Nitrox for free on board, we of course recommend this course if you are not already certified.
-We suggest pre-booking any courses to ensure the instructor and necessary training materials are on board for your trip.
+We highly recommend pre-booking any courses to ensure the instructor and necessary training materials are on board for your trip.
 Our Fiji itineraries are not suitable for entry level courses.

 5. Are a reef hook and/or surface marker buoy (SMB) necessary items of equipment and can you provide them on board?